Quick Facts

 Can I room with a friend?

-Yes, in most cases we are able to accommodate requests to live with a same-sex friend.
+Yes, in most cases we are able to accommodate requests to live with a same-gender friend.
 Mixed gender roommate requests can sometimes be accommodated as well (but you will not be sharing a room).
 Please keep in mind that roommate requests must be mutual, so be sure your friend requests you back!
 You will complete a detailed Housing Questionnaire after being accepted to the program, and on this form you can request a roommate.

 When will I find out where I'll be living?